yactouat/learning_AI/README.md

 - `notebooks/movies-reviews-sentiment-analysis/movies-reviews-sentiment-analysis.ipynb` is a notebook using an existing data set to distinguish between positive and negative movie reviews (sentiment analysis)
 - `notebooks/mse/mse.ipynb` is a notebook to learn about the mean squared error (MSE) loss function
 - `notebooks/pets-recognizer/pets-recognizer.ipynb` is a notebook using an existing data set to distinguish between cats and dogs (image classifier)
+- `notebooks/simple-linear-regression/simple-linear-regression.ipynb` is a notebook to learn about simple linear regression

 ## Datasets to train with